City Index vs ATFX Comparison

 What Tier-2 jurisdictions is each broker regulated in?
 What about Tier-3?

 Tier-2 and tier-3 licenses are still important in evaluating the overall trustworthiness of forex brokers.
 As far as tier-2 licenses go, City Index is Cyprus (CySEC Authorised) and UAE (DFSA/Central Bank Authorised), while ATFX is Cyprus (CySEC Authorised)..
 Neither have China (CBRC Authorised), India (SEBI Authorised), Israel (ISA Authorised), Russia (CBR Authorised), South Africa (FSCA Authorised) and Thailand (SEC Authorised).
 When comparing tier-3 licenses City Index is Cayman Islands (CIMA Authorised), while ATFX is Mauritius (FSC Authorised)..
 Neither have Bahamas (SCB Authorised), Belize (FSC Authorised), Bermuda (BMA Authorised), British Virgin Islands (FSC Authorised) and Vanuatu (VFSC Authorised).

 Which broker offers more trading platforms?

-For trading platforms City Index supports a Proprietary Platform and Desktop Platform (Windows), whereas ATFX supports a Desktop Platform (Windows)..
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that City Index offers a Proprietary Platform and Desktop Platform (Windows), whereas ATFX supports a Desktop Platform (Windows).
 Neither have cTrader, DupliTrade and ZuluTrade

 Does City Index offer MetaTrader?
 Does ATFX offer MetaTrader?